sndpgm/analytics-sandbox/_sources/api/sandbox/tsa/sarimax/index.rst

    :param max_q: The maximum value of ``q``, inclusive.
 Must be a positive integer
                  greater than ``start_q``.
    :type max_q: int, optional
-   :param start_P: The starting value of ``P``, the order of the auto-regressive portion
+   :param start_P: The starting value of ``P``, the order of the autoregressive portion
                    of the seasonal model.
    :type start_P: int, optional
    :param D: The order of the seasonal differencing.
 If None (by default, the value